-Guid Guide to Use of Waters Containing Nitrates for Livestock Nitrate content as parts per million (ppm) of nitrate nitrogen (NO3-N) Comments Less than 100 Experimental evidence indicates this water should not harm livestock or poultry.
+Guide to Use of Waters Containing Nitrates for Livestock Nitrate content as parts per million (ppm) of nitrate Commonte introgen (NOS-N) comments Less than 100 Experimental evidence indicates this wa- ter should not harm livestock or poultry.
 100 to 300 This water by itself should not harm livestock or poultry.
-If hays or silages contain high levels of nitrate this water may contribute significantly to a nitrate problem in cattle, sheep or horses.
+If hays or silages contain high levels of nitrate this water may contrib- ute significantly to a nitrate problem in cattle, sheep or horses.
 More than 300 This water could cause typical nitrate poisoning in cattle, sheep, or horses, and its use for these animals is not recommended.
 Because this level of nitrate contributes to the salts content in a significant amount, use of this water for swine or poultry should be avoided.